danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 - The `Authorization` request header value must have the format: `Bearer TOKEN`.
 - The token is verified by a Lambda Authorizer.
 - The business logic of the endpoint will be implemented by a Lambda handler.
-- The endpoint will return data as JSON.
+- The Lambda handler will return data as JSON.
-- The endpoint will return a single property `name` with value `Daniël`.
+- The Lambda handler will return a single property `name` with value `Daniël`.
-- The endpoint will return HTTP status code `200`.
+- The Lambda handler will return HTTP status code `200`.

 ### Example